TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-asm-to-arm-migration.md

   ownershipid="Compute_VirtualMachines_Content" />
 # Resource move to another subscription

-**Guidance for support ticket creation**
+### Guidance for support ticket creation

-Azure Migrate helps you migrate on-premises resources to Azure.
-For issues or queries regarding ASM to ARM migration, please go back to the previous tab, 'Basics' and select the service for the resource that you are planning to migrate.
-For example, if you are planning to migrate a virtual machine from ASM to ARM, please select 'Virtual machines for Windows' as the service.
+Azure Migrate helps you migrate on-premises resources to Azure. <br>
+For issues or queries regarding ASM to ARM migration, go to the previous **Basics** tab, and select the service for the resource that you are planning to migrate.
+For example, if you plan to migrate a virtual machine from ASM to ARM, select **Virtual machines for Windows** as the service.

 ### **Frequently Asked Questions**